yjwong1999/EY-challenge-2024/README.md

 # EY-challenge-2024

 We are among the Top 10 entrants of **EY Open Science Data Challenge 2024** 🎉🥳 </br>
-We ranked 11 out of 220 teams worldwide 🌍🏆
+We ranked 11 out of 220 teams worldwide on the leaderboard 🌍🏆

 Brief introduction: The aim of the challenge is to use high-resolution datasets to model coastal vulnerability and assess tropical storm damage